camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 The following steps are required to deploy the applications:

-1. Download the Camunda 7 web application that contains both applications from our [Maven Nexus Server](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
+1. Download the Camunda 7 web application that contains both applications from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-tomcat/).
    Or switch to the private repository for the enterprise version (User and password from license required).
    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-tomcat-$PLATFORM_VERSION.war`.
 2. Copy the war file to `$TOMCAT_HOME/webapps/camunda.war`.